Visualization of single cell RNA-seq¶

 linestyles='dashed',)

-plotting function, when we set legend=True, legend masking may occur.
-To solve this problem, we introduced ov.pl.embedding_adjust
+In scanpy's default embedding plotting function, when we set legend=True, legend masking may occur.
+To solve this problem, we introduced ov.pl.embedding_adjust in omicverse to automatically adjust the position of the legend.

-Function: ov.pl.embedding_adjust
+Function: ov.pl.embedding_adjust:

 - adata: the datasets of scRNA-seq